Apple silicon: Apple A15 Bionic

 The Apple A15 Bionic is a 64-bit ARM-based SoC that first appeared in the iPhone 13, unveiled on September 14, 2021.
 The A15 is built on a 5-nanometer manufacturing process with 15 billion transistors.
 It has 2 high-performance processing cores, 4 high-efficiency cores, a new 5-core graphics for iPhone 13 Pro series (4-core for iPhone 13 and 13 mini) processing unit, and a new 16-core Neural Engine capable of 15.8 trillion operations per second.
-It is also used in the iPhone SE (3rd generation), iPhone 14, iPhone 14 Plus and iPad Mini 6.
+It is also used in the third-generation iPhone SE, iPhone 14, iPhone 14 Plus, sixth-generation iPad Mini and third generation Apple TV 4K.

 Apple A16 Bionic

 The Apple A16 Bionic is a 64-bit ARM-based SoC that first appeared in the iPhone 14 Pro, unveiled on September 7, 2022.
-The A16 has 16 billion transistors and is built on TSMC's N4 fabrication process, being touted by Apple as the first 4 nm processor in a smartphone.
-However, N4 is an enhanced version of N5 technology, a de facto third-generation 5 nm manufacturing process.
+The A16 has 16 billion transistors and is built on TSMC's N4P fabrication process, being touted by Apple as the first 4 nm processor in a smartphone.
+However, N4 is an enhanced version of N5 technology, a de facto fourth-generation 5 nm manufacturing process.
 The chip has 2 high-performance processing cores, 4 high-efficiency cores and 5-core graphics for iPhone 14 Pro series.
 Memory is upgraded to LPDDR5 for 50% higher bandwidth and a 7% faster 16-core Neural Engine capable of 17 trillion operations per second.

-List of processors

-H series

-The Apple "H" series is a family of SoCs with low-power audio processing and wireless connectivity for use in headphones.
+It was later used in the iPhone 15 and iPhone 15 Plus, as well as the iPad (A16).